 An indemnity basket, whether deductible or tipping, is one of several different tools by which a seller seeks to limit its indemnification obligations in M&A transactions.
 The indemnity basket is a true dollar matter for buyers and sellers-allocating financial responsibility for specified matters among buyer and seller, by dollar amount-and accordingly is an important component of an M&A purchase agreement.
-At the same time, the ABA studies show a consistency in practice as to indemnity baskets, and as such provide reliable benchmark data for parties seeking to implement customary or market approaches as to an indemnity basket.
+At the same time, the ABA studies show reasonable levels of consistency in practice as to indemnity baskets over the years, and as such provide reliable benchmark data for parties seeking to implement customary or market approaches as to an indemnity basket.